Rachel Fulton Brown

 - Medieval European Cultural, Religious, and Intellectual History

 - Liturgy and Prayer

 - Devotion to the Virgin Mary

 - Scriptural Exegesis and Hermeneutics

 - Subcreation and the Works of J.R.R.
 Tolkien

 WHY I study the Middle Ages

 Because I believe, with J.R.R.
 Tolkien, that, as creatures made in the image and likeness of a Maker, we are called by our Creator to participate as subcreators in the continuing work of creation and to be moved thereby to praise and thanks for the creation of which we are a part.

-Because I believe in chivalry as respect for women, science and the study of the natural world, romantic love, education in the liberal arts, the separation between Church and state, representative government, craftsmanship, markets, cities, written contracts, self-examination, self-improvment, self-defense, private property, the value of the individual, the dignity of merchants and laborers, and in caring for widows and orphans, the poor, the weak, the sick, for animals, and the natural world.
+Because I believe in chivalry, science, romantic love, education in the liberal arts, the separation between Church and state, representative government, craftsmanship, markets, cities, written contracts, self-examination, self-improvment, self-defense, private property, the value of the individual, the dignity of merchants and laborers, and in caring for widows and orphans, the poor, the weak, the sick, for animals, and the natural world.